lsplx/Requirement-Linking-Adversial-Adaptation/README.md

 # Description
 Cross-Domain Requirement Linking via Adversarial Domain Adaptation
+RADIATION is used to train the requirements linking model from the source domain and then test the requirements linking performance in the target domain (a different domain).

 - main.py contains the first phase (Requirements Linking Sample Construction) and the fourth phase (Target Linking Model Construction) of the RADIATION model
 - core/pretrain.py contains the second phase of the model (Pre-training the Linking Model in the Source Domain) of the RADIATION model